LudusExe/Mini_Arduino_Sonar/README.md

 ---

-This project is ideal for beginners learning about Arduino sensors, serial communication, and graphical visualization using Processing.
+This project is ideal for beginners learning about Arduino sensors, serial communication and graphical visualization using Processing.